How We Launched a Website for the Worst Client Ever… Us

 Building accessibility into each site we develop is now something we always strive to work towards.
-For a fully accessible designation, we have resources (time and money) for this, and if it is out of reach budget-wise for the client, we will still work towards basic accessibility considerations during the design process.
+For a fully accessible designation, we have resources (time and money) for this.
+We will still work towards basic accessibility considerations during the design process if it is out of reach budget-wise for the client.
 It is now part of what we do.

 Epic Fail #3 Development

 Many of our new functional features required updated content.
-We added functionality such as rollovers and new categories but had not thought about the new text that would be needed to go along with the new features since we had already completed our web copy (and you can guess who acquired that tireless job).
+We added functionality such as rollovers and new categories.
+Still, We had not thought about the new text needed to go along with the new features since we had already completed our web copy (and you can guess who acquired that tireless job).

 We also need to create new graphics for the site, but again we did not address that in the design process and instead started designing most of the graphics after the site was developed.
 This approach slowed down the process of content development and page creation.